 On the topic of who is required to file a tax return the IRS rules are clear: Age is not a factor.
 Income is.

 IRS rules state that a child must pay taxes if in 2019 their unearned income was more than $1,100, their earned income was more than $12,200, or their gross income (earned plus unearned income) was more than the greater of a) $1,100 or b) their earned income (up to $11,850) plus $350.

 Don’t worry, we’ll translate all of that into normal-speak to help your little lovelies stay on the right side of Uncle Sam for the 2019 tax filing season.
-(Quick reminder: The due date for taxes is April 15, 2020.)
+(Quick reminder: The due date for filing and paying 2019 taxes has been extended to July 15, 2020.)